• Skip to primary navigation

 1. Slice open the avocados, remove the pit, and scoop out the flesh into a bowl.

-4. Add the diced red onion, diced jalapeño, cilantro, lime juice, garlic, and salt (if you haven't done so already) to the mashed avocados and stir to combine.
+3. Add the diced red onion, diced jalapeño, cilantro, lime juice, garlic, and salt to the mashed avocados and stir to combine.

 Notes